kboeff/zero-feed/README.md

 # GitHub Pages
 https://kboeff.github.io/zero-feed/
-Click Log in for a demo.

-# update 1
+# Facebook
-Overall design is done. <br>
 FB info from the API is added.
+Demo - profile data (id, email...) and posts of the user.